'Can't continue when my oath to Constitution denied to me': Priyanka Chaturvedi quits from anchoring Sansad TV show

 Chaturvedi also thanked the Sansad TV team for working with her and enriching her experience.

-The 12 MPs were suspended at the end of the Monsoon session of Parliament following the impasse over the alleged use of Pegasus spyware.
+The 12 MPs were suspended at the end of the Winter session of Parliament following the impasse over the alleged use of Pegasus spyware.